dnsimple/dnsimple-support/content/articles/ordering-comodo-certificate.markdown

 ## What's next?

-Once you order the certificate, **you will have to go through the steps of configuring, verifying and installing the certificate in order to receive the certificate**.
+Once you order the certificate, **you will have to go through the steps of configuring, verifying, and installing the certificate in order to receive the certificate**.

 See [getting started with SSL certificates](/articles/getting-started-ssl-certificates).